jeremyong/gal/README.md

 ## API

-The library is still under flux, but for now, the file `test/test_engine.cpp` should give you a decent idea of how to use GAL.
+The library is still under flux, but for now, the snippet below should give you a decent idea of how to use GAL.

 Example usage: